johnathan-convertino-afrl/veronica_riscv/README.md

-# Veronica AXI Baremetal FPGA Project
+# Veronica RISCV FPGA Project
 ### Contains core files and scripts to generate a Vexriscv platform using fusesoc.
 ---